chadxz/asterisk-playground/README.md

 - To view logs of any application, ssh into the box with `vagrant ssh playground` and use `docker ps` to view the container statuses and `docker logs <container name>` to view logs of any individual container.
-For Asterisk, you can access the console using the command `docker exec -ti --rm asterisk asterisk -c`
+For Asterisk, you can access the console using the command `docker exec -ti asterisk asterisk -c`